tfpauly/privacy-proxy/draft-private-access-tokens.md

 - The "Token-Origin" header is present, and can be decrypted using the Issuer's private key (the private key associated with ISSUER_NAME_KEY).
 - The decrypted ORIGIN_NAME matches an Origin the Issuer serves
+- The AccessTokenRequest contains a supported version, has a key_id that matches a key held by the Issuer, and has a blinded_req of the correct size.

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the Mediator, which will forward the error to the client.